fynks/debrid-services-comparison/README.md

 They can see connections and volume but not file names over HTTPS.
 A VPN adds another layer of privacy.
 </details>

-## Important Notes
+## Disclaimer:

 This project aims to provide accurate and up-to-date information, but the debrid service landscape is dynamic.
 Please keep the following in mind:

-- **Services change frequently**: Pricing, host support, refund policies, and features may be updated without notice.
-Always verify details on the **official service websites** before purchasing.
+- **Services change frequently**: Pricing, host support, refund policies, and features change often—always check official sites before purchase.
-- **Final cost may vary**: Displayed prices are subject to exchange rates, regional taxes, or payment processing fees.
-Your actual charge may differ slightly.
+- **Final cost may vary**: Prices are subject to exchange rates, regional taxes, or payment processing fees.
+Actual charge may differ.
-- **Data accuracy**: While we strive for completeness, this comparison reflects community reports and public information.
-We do **not guarantee** uptime, speed, download success, or feature availability.
+- **Data accuracy**: Data is community-sourced and not guaranteed for accuracy, uptime, or feature availability.
-- **No affiliation**: This project is independent and **not affiliated** with AllDebrid, Real-Debrid, Premiumize, TorBox, LinkSnappy, Debrid-Link, Mega-Debrid, Deepbrid, or any other listed service.
+- **No affiliation**: This project is independent and not affiliated with any listed service.
-- **Use at your own discretion**: Choosing a debrid service involves personal judgment.
-Test short-term plans first and review terms carefully.
+- **Use at your own discretion**: Choose and use debrid services at your own discretion; test with short-term plans first.
 - **Legal responsibility**: Debrid services are tools.
 You are responsible for complying with copyright laws and terms of use when accessing content.

-> This is an open-source, community-maintained guide.
-It does not endorse or promote unauthorized file sharing.
+> **This is an open-source, community-maintained guide.
+It does not endorse or promote unauthorized file sharing.**

 ## Useful Resources and Community